On Markowitz's pseudodistance for conformal manifolds: Preliminaries

 \subsection{Causal relations}

-Given two points $x,y$ in a conformal spacetime $M$, we say that $y$ is in the causal future of $x$ (resp. chronal future of $x$), and we write $x\leq y$ (resp. $x\ll y$), if there exists a future causal curve (resp. future timelike curve) in $M$ starting at $x$ and ending at $y$.
-The causal future and causal past of a point will be denoted as follows
+Given two points $x,y$ of a conformal spacetime $(M,[g])$, we say that $y$ is in the causal future of $x$ (resp. chronal future of $x$), and we write $x\leq y$ (resp. $x\ll y$), if there exists a future causal curve (resp. future timelike curve) in $M$ starting at $x$ and ending at $y$.
+The causal/chronal future and causal/chronal past of a point $x\in M$ will be denoted as follows

-For $x\leq y$, the \emph{causal diamond} (resp. \emph{chronal diamond}) generated by $x$ and $y$ is $I(x,y)=I^+(x)\cap I^-(y)$ (resp. $J(x,y)=J^+(x)\cap J^-(y)$).
+For $x\leq y$, the \emph{causal diamond} (resp. \emph{chronal diamond}) generated by $x$ and $y$ is $J(x,y)=J^+(x)\cap J^-(y)$ (resp. $I(x,y)=I^+(x)\cap I^-(y)$).
 Finally, a domain $\Omega$ of a conformal spacetime $(M,[g])$ is called \begin{itemize} \item \emph{causally convex} if $J(x,y)\subset \Omega$ for every $x\leq y\in \Omega$. \item \emph{future complete} (resp. \emph{past complete}) if $J^+(x)\subset\Omega$ (resp. $J^-(x)\subset\Omega$) for every $x\in \Omega$. \end{itemize}